Last verified: 17 days ago

 Absorption & Bioavailability

-Good — plasma levels of L-threonine and its metabolite L-2-aminobutyrate measurably increased after supplementation with 6 g/day or more, confirming absorption in humans.
+Good — plasma L-threonine and its metabolite L-2-aminobutyrate measurably increased at doses of 6 g/day and above in a clinical trial, confirming absorption.

 Red Flags to Watch For

-- A non-specific rise in liver enzyme (AST) and creatine kinase was observed at 9 g/day in one trial — significance is unclear but warrants caution at high doses
+- A minor, non-specific increase in liver enzyme (AST) and creatine kinase was observed at 9 g/day in one trial — significance is unclear but worth monitoring at high doses

 Products Containing L-Threonine